FahmidaBilla/NoSQL-Challenge/README.md

 ## Part 1: Database and Jupyter Notebook Set Up

-For this part, using the NoSQL_setup.ipynb, first set was to import the data provided in the establishments.json from Terminal or Gitbash by naming the database uk_food and the collection establishments.
+For this part, using the NoSQL_setup.ipynb, first step was to import the data provided in the establishments.json from Terminal by naming the database uk_food and the collection establishments.
 Next, we imported the dependencies and created an instance of the Mongo Client.

 Confirmed that the database was created and loaded the data properly by: